diladele/squid-centos/README.md

 **Update Existing Web Safety Nodes**
 ------------------------------------

 If you have Web Safety 7.0 up and running and experience errors like described in https://github.com/diladele/websafety-issues/issues/1141 then please use latest Ubuntu 18 LTS based virtual appliance from https://www.diladele.com/virtual_appliance.html - this error is fixed there.
-But if you must continue using CentOS 7 please read the [Web Safety CentOS 7 updated procedure](websafety.md).
+But if you must continue using CentOS 7 please read the [Web Safety CentOS 7 update procedure](websafety.md).

 **Help**
 --------